iLert/docs/integrations/azure-alerts/logs.md

 ![](../../.gitbook/assets/7.png)

 Finished!
-Your Azure Logs alerts will now create incidents in iLert.
+Your Azure Logs alerts will now create alerts in iLert.

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

 No, unfortunately Azure Log alert do not fire resolve events.